 - a.
 A nominated Jury shall consist of the President of the Jury plus two Members.
 The President shall be appointed by the IGC.
 Both Members shall normally be appointed by the IGC, except that, in exceptional circumstances, the President may be empowered to appoint one Member, in consultation with the President of the IGC, from amongst persons present at an event.
-One or both members may be absent from the event provided: - (i) They are able to attend at the event site as required by the Jury President to hear a protest, and - (ii) They are present at the event site for the final day of competition to hear any protests arising from the last day of competition, and to attend the final Jury Meeting to confirm the results. - b.
-In addition to being the Chairman at Jury meetings, the President and has the right to require the Organisers to abide by the FAI Sporting Code and the published Rules and Procedures for the Championships.
+One or both members may be absent from the event provided: - (i) They are available as required by the Jury President to hear a protest, and - (ii) They are available on the final day of competition to hear any protests arising from the last day of competition, and to take part in the final Jury Meeting to confirm the results. - b.
+In addition to being the Chairman at Jury meetings, the President has the right to require the Organisers to abide by the FAI Sporting Code and the published Local Procedures for the Championships.
 If the Organisers fail to do so the President of the Jury has the power to stop the Championships until a Jury meeting has considered the situation. - c.
-The Jury has the right to terminate the Championships if the Organisers fail to abide by the FAI Sporting Code and the published Rules and Procedures.
+The Jury has the right to terminate the Championships if the Organisers fail to abide by the FAI Sporting Code and the published Local Procedures.
 They may recommend to the FAI Secretary General that all entry fees be returned.